 How Much: $175 per person per week.
 Multiple discounts available.

-Special Discounts: 12% off if registered before May 30th; 10% off if registered by June 15.
-These discounts apply to everything except the crafts fee for additional adults.
+Special Discounts: 12% off on the first person fee if registered & paid before May 30th; 10% off on the first person fee if registered & paid by June 15.

 $60 discount per week for second child from the same household; $85 discount for each additional child from the same household.
 Parents accompanying their children may participate for free, as may additional adults from the same household.
 There will be an additional crafts fee for parents and other additional adults wishing to do the crafts crafts projects ($25).